4D-Research-Lab/Archaeological-surfaces-to-volume/README.md

 - height: height of the volume primitive to be used in centimeters
 - draw: draw the generated 3D volumetric mesh or not
 - export_ply_file: export the generated 3D volumetric mesh as PLY-file or not
+- path_to_file: specify the path to the directory where the PLY-file must be stored
 - ply_file_name: specify the name of the exported PLY-file

 ## General explanation of the used algorithms